awsdocs/aws-doc-sdk-examples/javav2/example_code/stepfunctions/Readme.md

 **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 We recommend creating separate test-only resources when experimenting with these examples.

- ## Test the AWS Step FunctionsJava files
+ ## Test the AWS Step Functions Java files

  ⚠️ Running the tests might result in charges to your AWS account.